SSH with short-lived certificates

 cloudflared will create the Tunnel and generate a UUID and corresponding credentials file.

 You can now configure your Tunnel.
 The example configuration file below uses the UUID value of the Tunnel, adds the path to the credentials file, and sets an optional logging location.

-ingress section, input the hostname of the application created in the Cloudflare for Teams dashboard.
+ingress section, input the hostname of the application created in the Zero Trust dashboard.
 Placing the service in bastion mode will allow any connections that reach

-cloudflared to connect onward to resources avaialble to
+cloudflared to connect onward to resources available to

 cloudflared, similar to a jump host.